-Objective Expected Outcome Target Date 2.14 A minimum of 25 percent of the NORC programs will demonstrate 2021 2.15 an increase in older adult resident participation in program planning, implementation and evaluation.

-2.16 NORC programs will receive ongoing training and technical 2019-2023 assistance.
+Objective Expected Outcome Target Date 2.14 2.15 A minimum of 25 percent of the NORC programs will demonstrate an increase in older adult resident participation in program planning, implementation and evaluation.
+2021 2.16 NORC programs will receive ongoing training and technical assistance.
+2019-2023

-Activities for Health.
-Independence and Longevity - Foster Grandparent Program (FSP)
+Activities for Health, Independence and Longevity - Foster Grandparent Program (FSP)